-Launched at the end of 2018, QRILL Pet Mushing Team set out on a mission to become the best long-distance dog sled team.
-This including the establishment of a better understanding of the sport, together with creating a unique foundation that will set new standards in the dog mushing universe.
-Lets look at what the team has achieved during the first racing season.
+Our mission included the establishment of a better understanding of the sport, together with creating a unique foundation that will set new standards in the dog mushing universe.
+Let's look at what the QRILL Pet Mushing Team has achieved during the first racing season.

 Being the first professional dog sled team in the world, we started off on an unknown path.
 However, looking back at this first season the achievements of our team members, are none other than above and beyond.

 The QRILL Pet mushing team consists of professional dog mushers Dallas Seavey, Hanna Lyrek, Joar Leifseth Ulsom, Marit Beate Kasin and Thomas Wærner.
 These five mushers, together with their four-legged team member, have competed in some of 2019’s biggest long-distance races, including Femundløpet (Norway), Finnmarksløpet (Norway) and Iditarod (Alaska).

 Hanna the new star in long distance dog sled racing

 Hanna Lyrek, the 19 year old and youngest musher in the QRILL Pet Mushing Team, has done tremendously well.
 She became the youngest to ever win the FL-500 class of the Finnmark race.
 Passing previous champion Harald Tunheim, an experienced Norwegian dog musher, Hanna became the 2019’s Norwegian Champion in long-distance dog sledding.
 She finished the 570 km trail in only 40 hours and 23 minutes.
 The team set a new standard, when they managed to completed the last trail between Karasjok and Alta in just over 9 hours, a trail that is estimated to take 11 hours.